TL;DR

 Account and Setup

-No account needed.
-Open the site, get an address instantly.
-No browser requirement, no extension to install.
-Works on any device with a web browser, including shared computers and mobile devices where you would not want to install extensions.
+You don't need an account.
+Just open the site to get an address instantly.
+There is no browser requirement and you don't have to install any extensions.
+It works on any device with a web browser.
+This includes shared computers and mobile devices where you wouldn't want to install extensions.

-Requires a Mozilla account and the Firefox browser (or the Relay extension).
+You need a Mozilla account and the Firefox browser or the Relay extension to get started.
 Setup takes a few minutes.
-The extension auto-fills aliases on signup forms, which makes ongoing use smooth once the initial setup is complete.
+The extension auto-fills aliases on signup forms so you can keep using it easily after the initial setup is done.

 Free Tier Limits

-Unlimited addresses, unlimited use.
-Some services limit inbox duration but not the number of addresses you can create.
-NukeMail, for example, gives you 24 hours per address with no cap on how many addresses you generate.
+You get unlimited addresses and unlimited use.
+Some services limit how long your inbox stays open but they don't limit the number of addresses you can create.
+NukeMail gives you 24 hours for each address and there is no cap on the total number of addresses you generate.

-Only 5 aliases on the free tier.
-Once you use all 5, you either delete one or pay $1.99/month for unlimited aliases.
-Five aliases run out fast if you use them for every new signup.
-Deleting an alias to make room means losing access to any service using that alias.
+The free tier gives you 5 aliases.
+When you hit that limit, you must delete one or pay $1.99/month for unlimited aliases.
+Those 5 aliases run out fast if you use them for every new signup.
+Deleting an alias to make room means you lose access to any service using that address.

 Email Size

-Free tier has a 150KB limit per email.
-This is extremely small — many HTML emails with images exceed this.
-Emails over the limit are silently dropped with no notification to the sender or recipient.
-The paid tier raises this to 10MB, which is adequate for most purposes.
+The free tier limits each email to 150KB.
+This is a very small size.
+Many HTML emails with images exceed this limit.
+If an email goes over that size it is silently dropped without any notification to the sender or the recipient.
+The paid tier raises this limit to 10MB so it is adequate for most purposes.

 Trust and Privacy Policy

-Varies wildly by provider.
-Some temp email services are ad-heavy and have questionable privacy practices.
+Quality varies a lot by provider.
+Some temp email services are packed with ads and have questionable privacy practices.
 Others like NukeMail are clean and transparent.
-You need to evaluate each one individually based on their privacy policy and reputation.
+You should evaluate each one based on their privacy policy and their reputation.

-Mozilla is a well-known nonprofit with a strong track record on privacy.
+Mozilla is a well-known nonprofit with a solid track record on privacy.
 Their privacy policy is clear and they have no financial incentive to misuse your data.
-This is a genuine advantage that few other services can match.
+This is a real advantage that few other services can match.
 Mozilla is also subject to strong accountability as a public-benefit organization.

 Address Permanence

-Addresses expire after a set time.
-Not suitable for accounts you want to keep long-term.
-However, the temporary nature is the core feature — it prevents addresses from accumulating in databases where they could be breached or sold.
+Your email address expires after a set time.
+It isn't suitable for accounts you want to keep long-term.
+Then again, that temporary nature is the core feature.
+It prevents addresses from accumulating in databases where they could be breached or sold.

-Aliases persist indefinitely.
+Aliases stay active forever.
 You can use them for long-lived accounts and disable them later if spam becomes a problem.
-This permanence makes Relay suitable for services you want to use for months or years.
+This permanence makes Relay a good choice for services you want to use for months or years.

 Browser Integration

-Tight integration with Firefox.
-The extension detects email fields and offers to generate an alias with one click.
-Very smooth workflow if you already use Firefox.
-However, if you use Chrome or Safari as your primary browser, this integration advantage disappears.
+Firefox integration is tight.
+The extension spots email fields and lets you generate an alias with one click.
+It's a quick workflow if you use Firefox.
+If you use Chrome or Safari as your primary browser, you lose that integration benefit.

 Reply Support